Wind power in Massachusetts: Offshore wind

+Commonwealth Wind (lease area OCS-A 0534) was selected for development in 2021, and signed agreements with all three major Massachusetts electric utilities - Eversource, National Grid, and Unitil.
+In 2022, developer Avangrid asked that its project be canceled and rebid due to higher supply costs.
+The Massachusetts Department of Public Utilities rejected this request and approved the Commonwealth Wind and Mayflower Wind agreements instead.
+A Mayflower Wind cable is expected to come ashore at the site of the former coal-powered Brayton Point Power Station, which already has transmission infrastructure.

+The Park City Wind project would supply power to Connecticut but land cables in Barnstable on Cape Cod.
+Avangrid attempted to renegotiate its agreement with Connecticut due to cost increases.

+The proposed offshore Bay State Wind project failed to arrange purchasing agreements in Massachusetts.
+The joint venture between Eversource and Ørsted proposed a new design called Revolution Wind 2, to supply clean electricity to Rhode Island Energy.

 Current state support

 The state has implemented policy and infrastructure to support efforts to reduce greenhouse gas emissions.
 These policies and infrastructure are partially focused on promoting on- and off-shore wind power.

 Policy

 Green Communities Act (2008): created a commission to provide technical and financial support to reduce energy costs, strengthen local economies, and support renewable energy efforts.

 Green Jobs Act (2008): created the Massachusetts Clean Energy Center (MassCEC), which is a state authority designated for “job development and economic development in the clean energy sector.”
 The Act created the Alternative and Clean Energy Investment Trust Fund to further this economic development.

 Global Warming Solutions Act (2008): requires reduction in 1990 greenhouse gas emission levels to 25% by 2020, and at least an 80% reduction by 2050.
 Policy information and figures depicting state progress can be viewed on the Mass.gov website.

 New Bedford Marine Commerce Terminal

 The New Bedford Marine Commerce Terminal is the first hub in the country designed for the deployment of offshore wind farms.
 The terminal is managed by the Massachusetts Clean Energy Center which supports the fabrication and implementation of offshore wind projects and the transportation of large scale marine cargo.
 The Terminal contains 26 acres of storage space that can be used by businesses and to aid shipping and transportation.
 Besides the auxiliary I-195 interstate running directly through New Bedford's downtown, it also has access roads to two highways, I-495 and I-95, and is accessible from other ports.